John0Parker/soloProject/README.md

 -Allow users to add photos of card artwork.

--Social aspect.
-Allow users to add their friends on the app and compare collections, deck lists, maybe even propose trades, etc.
+-Social aspect: Allow users to add their friends on the app and compare collections, deck lists, maybe even propose trades, etc.